Carolina1191/Carolina1191/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/JoeyBling/JoeyBling/master/pic/pusheencode.gif" />

 ## About me
-🙋‍♂️ I am Carolina,Im here to recruit you!
+🙋‍♂️ I am Carolina!
 I'm passionate of human resources and IT World.

 💼 Im working as an IT Recruiter and Headhunter.